MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/telemetry-dashboard-worksheet-reference.md

 ![An screenshot of the main Overview worksheet view on the Office Telemetry dashboard.](../images/ORK_Telem_OverviewWSmain.png)

 There are three primary tasks that you can perform on the **Overview** worksheet.
-These correspond to sections that appear in this article.

 - [Determine the overall stability of Office 2016 documents and solutions throughout your organization](monitor-office-compatibility-and-deployments-by-using-telemetry-dashboard.md#stability)